What is a Condensing Boiler?

 What are the benefits of having a condensing boiler?

 Because they are more efficient that non-condensing models, condensing boilers could save you up to £300 a year on your heating bills.
 Condensing boilers are also safer because there is a lower risk of anything being sucked into the boiler.
 You could also significantly reduce your carbon footprint by switching to a condensing boiler.

 Producing less carbon monoxide, condensing boilers are safer and provide improved indoor air quality.
 Other key benefits of having a condensing boiler include quieter operating conditions, which may be ideal for residential dwellings.
 Reduced maintenance costs and improved heating performance are all key qualities of a condensing boiler system.

 According to building regulations, all new boilers installed in homes should be high efficiency condensing boilers.
 However, some exceptions apply.

 Ready to replace you old boiler?

-The average boiler should last 10 to 15 years, so if your boiler is around this age and it’s a non-condensing boiler, you should consider getting it replaced.
+The average boiler should last 10 to 15 years, so if your boiler is around this age and it’s a non-condensing boiler, you should consider getting it replaced with our boiler installation service.
 Not only will you be able to enjoy all the benefits of a condensing boiler, but you will save yourself a headache because your boiler will require more and more repairs as it gets older, and parts are more difficult to find.